Daniel-R-V/Daniel-R-V/README.md

 ### 💻☕ I'm working hard to reinventing myself to become a nice software engineer 🚀

-🌱 I’m currently learning React, Vue and Node Js
+🌱 I’m currently learning JS, React, Vue and Node Js

 🧐 Looking for a job opportunity